TheGoodGoomba/MonopolyMovementSimulator/README.md

 Brandreth's book was published in 1985 and so it was based on an older edition of Monopoly.
 I know there are different Chance and Community Chest cards in whatever version he has, because he makes reference to cards such as 'Go back to Old Kent Road' and 'Take a trip to Marylebone Station' which don't appear in my edition of the game.
 I think this is enough to change the results how they were.
 Interestingly, his results say that two light blue properties are in the top 10 but I found they are all average at best.

 Matt Parker published his python code which ran simulations similar to mine, but I noticed a few discrepancies in his code, which may be mistakes or differing Monopoly editions.
 First, his code shuffles the decks when they deplete, but they should just repeat.
-I also noticed that his code had the locations of the third Chance and Community Chest spaces flipped (but I'm not sure if this is reflected in his results; he may have picked up on the mistake and not uploaded the correct version of the code).
-What I'm fairly sure isn't a mistake, however, is thst in the code he only had one Chance card that takes you to the next station, which may be another edition difference.
+I also noticed that his code and results suggest that he had the locations of the third Chance and Community Chest spaces flipped.
+What I'm fairly sure isn't a mistake, however, is that in the code he only had one Chance card that takes you to the next station, which may be another edition difference.